"There are two seasonal diversions that can ease the bite of any winter. One is the January thaw. The other is the seed catalogues." - Hal Borland

 In the unheated greenhouse, withstanding some frosts and snows, a tray of ‘lucky dip’ perennials are just sprouting.
 Also surviving are some tender, scented pelargonium cuttings, just in case the parent plants alongside do not make it through.
 All the outdoor winter stratified tree and shrub seeds though are as reluctant to make an appearance as this fair weather gardener.

 Having said that, I’ve not been totally indolent.
 Beyond the greenhouse is an area that eventually leads into woodland.
 It was completely covered in ivy, leaning downhill, above the open precipice of a steep part-wooded slope of my daughter’s garden.
-The soil on her ‘Hawthorn hill’ is unstable and so I’ve begun anchoring the top with a plateau of uprooted ivy and other garden detritus, whilst she is terracing below with woven dead hedges
+The soil on her there is loose and very unstable and so I’ve begun anchoring the top with a plateau of compost heaps, whilst she is terracing below with woven dead hedges and planting several rhododendrons.

 “Dead hedges are upright paired stakes, woven parallel, and/or in-filled with branches and twigs to form a barrier.
 Made from woodland material, after thinning or clearing”.